Welcome to today's edition of the Rush 24-7 podcast.

 I'm sorry, Senator Graham, I didn't mean to do this to you.

-And the um I think I think the liberals saying that he is a uh a slave to me seems to maybe have gotten to Senator Graham a little bit.
+But after all these years of trying to curry favor with these people, I think the liberals saying that he is a slave to me seems to maybe have gotten to Senator Graham a little bit.

-This is this morning in Washington Senate Judiciary Committee hearing during his questioning.
+This is this morning in Washington Senate Judiciary Committee hearing.

 You have come a long way.